Management system guidance

 4.2 Understanding the needs and expectations of interested parties

-Understanding the needs and expectations of interested parties is a new requirement.
-You should allow time to develop an understanding of your business's internal and external stakeholder interests that might impact upon your management system's ability to deliver its intended results, or those that might influence your business's strategic direction.
+You should allow time to develop an understanding of your business's internal and external stakeholder interests that might impact upon your management system's ability to deliver its intended results, or those that influence your organization's operational purpose.

-In order to determine the relevance of an interested party or its requirements, your organization needs to answer: ‘does this interested party, or their requirements, affect our organization’s ability to achieve the intended outcomes of its management system?’
-If you need a procedure to help with determining your organization's internal and external interested parties, click here.
+In order to determine the relevance of an interested party and their requirements, your organization needs to answer: ‘does this interested party, or their requirements, affect our organization’s ability to achieve the intended outcomes of its management system?’.

 If the answer is 'yes', then the interested parties’ requirements should be captured and considered when planning your management system.
 There are many ways to capture this information, your approach could include: